halkony/comfy-tweaker/docs/docs/reference/tweak_files.md

 Any values under `changes` will be applied to the workflow when it is run with Comfy Tweaker.
 These changes are preserved when you drag and drop the resulting image into ComfyUI.
 If you press `Save As...` in the GUI, you can save the workflow JSON directly.

+## Global Variables
+ - iteration
+    - The current iteration of the job in the workflow.
+Useful for cycling through values with advanced Jinja syntax.
+See [Useful Examples](../useful_examples.md).

 ## Filters
 ::: comfy_tweaker.filters